declanballa/poketeers-pokedex/README.md

 # Poketeers! - Pokedex

 A modern pokedex to use on your next journey!
-A fully responsive React application built with React.js leveraging the public PokéApi.
+A fully responsive React application built with React.js, redux, rjxs and rexux-observables, leveraging the public PokéApi.

 ## Development server